rezakj/iCellR/README.md

 - Plot QC

+Default Behavior of Plotting Functions:
-By default all the plotting functions would create interactive html files unless you set this parameter: interactive = FALSE.
+In iCellR, all plotting functions generate interactive HTML files by default.
+These interactive plots are useful for exploring data visually in web browsers.
+If you prefer static plots (e.g., for quick visualization or embedding in reports), you can disable interactivity by setting the parameter `interactive = FALSE`.

 ```r
 # plot UMIs, genes and percent mito all at once and in one plot.